The Flash (or Kid Flash) appears in two DVD sets being released this week, as well as one upcoming release and a whole set of digital downloads.

 He also mentions the upcoming DVD release of DC Superheroes: The Filmation Adventures, set for August 12.
 These are cartoons from 1967, featuring DC’s classic cast of heroes, the Flash included.
 I’ve never seen them myself — my experience with DC-based animation starts with the early 1980s and Super-Friends.
 From what I understand, these originally aired as part of The Superman/Aquaman Hour of Adventure.

-Super Friends Go Digital
+Super Friends Go Digital on iTunes

 Finally, Blog@Newsarama reports that iTunes now has a number of classic DC cartoons, including Super Friends and Season 2 of Superman: The Animated Series.
 That’s the season that includes “Speed Demons,” the episode that introduced the DCAU Flash in 1997.